samidhhaaaa/tic-tac-toe-game/README.md

 ---

 ## ✨ About the Game
-This is a browser-based **two-player Tic Tac Toe** game.
-The design is bright and colorful, making it visually engaging as well as easy to play.
-It’s perfect for a quick break or to challenge your friends.
+This project is a colorful and interactive Tic Tac Toe game built using HTML, CSS, and JavaScript.
+It brings a fresh, vibrant look to the classic 3x3 grid game, making it visually engaging while keeping the rules simple and familiar.

+Two players can take turns marking their symbols (X and O) on the board, with the game instantly checking for a winner or a draw.
+Once a round ends, the board can be reset with a single click, allowing for continuous play.
+Designed to be lightweight and fully responsive, the game works seamlessly on both desktop and mobile browsers, requiring no installation — just open and play!
 ---

 ## 🚀 Features